tijanaminic1/tijanaminic1.github.io/blog-posts/first-quarter.md

 ### Stay active and eat well

 I cannot emphasize this enough.
-Since I am doing a CS PhD, I've had the pleasure of meeting two types of CS students-- absolute gym beasts (or extemely physically active in some way) and those who have never stepped foot into anything remotely resembling a gym.
+Since I am doing a CS PhD, I've had the pleasure of meeting two types of CS students- absolute gym beasts (or extemely physically active in some way) and those who have never stepped foot into anything remotely resembling a gym.
 Please, try to be closer to the first group.

 I have nothing to gain from saying this, and it has nothing to do with physical appearance.
 But, from talking to people and experiencing it first-handedly, spending 10+ hours every day hunched over a computer screen on a crappy diet, it deteriorates a person so quietly, until one day you have a chronic back issue or nearly faint every time you stand up.